 The main symptom of tic douloureux is a sudden, severe, stabbing, sharp, shooting, electric-shock-like pain on one side of the face.
 Because the second and third divisions of the trigeminal nerve are the most commonly affected, the pain is usually felt in the lower half of the face.

 The pain comes in intermittent episodes that last from a few seconds to a few minutes.
-There may be many episodes of pain per day.
-There is no pain between episodes.
+There may be many episodes of pain each day.
+There is usually no pain between episodes.

 The flurry of pain episodes may last from a few weeks to a few months, followed by pain-free periods of months to even years.
 Generally, the episodes become more frequent and more resistant to treatment with medications over time.